zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Walt says, “But have you ever made anything from sc ratch?”
 Walt doesn’t think Ann has ever prepared a meal from scratch.
 Ann, how ever, says, “Sure I have, plenty of times” – lots of times.
 Walt says, “If yo u say so.”
 That expression, “If you say so,” is used when you really don’t believe what  the other person is telling you, but you don’t want to argue with them.
 Walt sa ys, “Our pantry is full of canned foods and jars.”
 A “pantry” (pantry) is a sm all room, usually next to the kitchen, that is used to store food that does not h ave to be kept cold – that does not have to be refrigerated.
 A “pantry” usually has  “dry goods,” like sugar and flour and salt – things you don’t have to put in a refrigerator.

 A pantry would probably also have “canned food.”
 “C anned food” is food that comes in a metal container – usually made of metal,  of tin.
 Canned foods are very popular in the United States for all sorts of things, including soups and vegetables and other kinds of food.
-Canned foods ar e very convenient because you can buy them and then put them in your pantry a nd use them many weeks, or even months, later.
+Canned foods are very convenient because you can buy them and then put them in your pantry a nd use them many weeks, or even months, later.
 A “jar” (jar) is a glass bot tle that has a top on it, which we call a “lid” (lid).
 “Jars” are also used for storin g things – for putting things into, including food.

 Walt says, “Nearly everything we’ve cooked in the p ast year” – in the last 12 months – “has been premixed.”
 “To mix” (mix) is to combine different things together, to put things together.
 “Premixed” would be food, in this case, that has already been prepared and put together so you don’t  have to do it yourself.
 Walt says, “Are you sure you’re up to cooking a dinner f or 12 from scratch?”
 “To be up to” something here means to be ready for something,  to be prepared to do something, to have the energy and the knowledge to do something.